brenns10/caseid/README.md

 caseid.ldap
 -----------

 This is an interface to the shady underworld of CWRU's LDAP server.
-This poorly documented horror show probably holds more secrets than ITS would like to think are accessible to the public.
-But since they're undocumented, they're probably safe.
-Unfortunately, since they're undocumented, I don't know what attributes hold important information for searching.

-On the bright side, LDAP shows off everybody's Case ID like nobody's business.
-So if you need a Case ID, or you already know it, LDAP can get you a result much better than the directory.
+It's not really documented in many places.
+Anonymous LDAP cannot access much, but it does access Case IDs.
+So, you can lookup a person by their Case ID, or a Case ID from their name.

 The functions below return lists of results.
 Each result is a dictionary.
-The dictionaries contain attributes that exist in LDAP (which don't provide much information beyond a name and email address).
+The dictionaries contain every attribute that exists in LDAP.
+The keys are attribute names:

+* `cn`: common name (full name)
+* `sn`: surname (last name)
+* `givenName`: first name
+* `displayName`: Full name.
+This might be different from the others, if the person has indicated they want to go by a nickname or middle name.
+* `uid`: Case ID.
+* `mail`: Email address.
+* `mailAlternateAddress`: A different email address.
+* `mailEquivalentAddress`: A list of other (alias) addresses.

+The values of this dictionary are always lists of strings, even if there is only one element in the list.

+I'll probably clean up the results of this function and the directory functions so they return dictionaries with the same key/value layout soon.

 ### Functions